dimmyvi/tigress-requirements/draft-tigress-requirements.md

 - (Req-Connectivity) Sender and Receiver SHALL be allowed to be online at different times.
 Sender and Receiver SHALL never need to be online at the same time.
 - (Req-init) Solution SHOULD allow Sender to send the share invitation to Receiver over any messaging channel, with various degrees of security.
-- (Req-P2P) A goal of credential transfer covered in this document SHALL include transfer from one device to another (group sharing SHALL not be a goal).
+- (Req-P2P) The solution SHALL support sharing a credential from one device to another and MAY support sharing from one device to many.
 - (Req-Security) Solution SHOULD provide security of the provisioning data transferred (confidentiality, integrity and availability).
 - (Req-Revoke) Solution SHALL maintain access control, allowing Sender to revoke before the share has been accepted, and for Receiver to end transfer at any time.
 - (Req-ArbitraryFormat) The solution SHALL support arbitrary message formats to support both keys that implement public standards like CCC as well as proprietary implementations of digital keys.